 Over-the-counter Acne Creams and Astringents?

 When choosing over-the-counter medicated acne cleansers and treatments, it is advised that you consult with your health care provider first.
 There are products that contain benzoyl peroxide, which has been recommended as safe for pregnant women to use.
-However, there are over-the-counter medications that you may want to avoid such as products containing salicylic acid.
+However, there are over-the-counter medications containing salicylic acid that you should avoid during pregnancy.

 Always consult your health care provider before taking ANY medications during pregnancy, whether prescription or over-the-counter.